 Lip piercing is a popular piercing style to add a touch of impression and attractiveness to your outlook and even personality.
 But when it comes to breaking down “what is lip piercing,” it’s not easy to explain.
-How much do you really know about lip piercings?
+How much do you really know about it?
 Before making such an important decision, why don’t we have a look at some pieces of advice for what you need to know before getting that lip ring?
-Lip piercing is recklessly cool, but knowing more about it will definitely make you feel comfier before stepping into the session.
+This type of piercing is recklessly cool, but knowing more about it will definitely make you feel comfier before stepping into the session.
 Let’s talk about that.

 What Is Lip Piercing?

 When talking about piercing, people have loved them for years and have been using it to decorate their body or facial.
 If done right, every piercing will look absolutely amazing.
 So we highly recommend asking your piercer for some proper consideration before having one.

 It is a way to modify your body by creating personalized holes at some spots of your lips and surrounding area then inserting a piece of jewelry.
 There are up to 10 types of lip piercing, so you can check them out and pick your favorite.
 Lip piercing has a rich history in African and ancient American culture.
 The practice was widespread to women at that time.
 However, nowadays, many men find piercing attractive and even make them more masculine.

 Just like any other way to decorate your body, there are various exciting ways to customize and personalize lip piercing.
 No position is the best position, it depends on how you like it and will it be suitable for you.
 First we’ll go through some common locations and names of these piercing.